 As a sports psychology expert, Dr. Patrick Cohn helps athletes perform at their highest potential.
-But after his own 16-year-old daughter, who was being recruited by college coaches, recently quit playing competitive tennis, he realized his professional expertise was hindered by mistakes he was making as a sports dad.
+But after his own 16-year-old daughter, who was being recruited by college coaches, quit playing competitive tennis, he realized his professional expertise was hindered by mistakes he was making as a sports dad.

-“Tell them, ‘Good luck,’ ‘Have fun,’ or ‘It doesn’t matter if you win or lose,” she says.
+“Tell them, ‘Good luck,’ ‘Have fun,’ or ‘It doesn’t matter if you win or lose,'” she said.

 She tells parents to stop distracting kids by screaming on the sidelines, and says that a pre-game pep talk is OK if it’s encouraging and as long as parents don’t “go on and on and on.”

-In a phone interview with TODAY Parents, Cohn, who runs Peak Performance Sports in Orlando, Florida, says he is still in shock that Patti has stopped playing the sport she started at age 6.
+In a phone interview with TODAY Parents, Cohn, who runs Peak Performance Sports in Orlando, Florida, said he is still in shock that Patti has stopped playing the sport she started at age 6.
 After years of training for several hours daily, “She hasn’t picked up a racket in two months…I’m not holding out for her to go back,” he said.

 In his business, Cohn advises professional and amateur athletes on using mental toughness to elevate athletic performance.
-With his daughter, he admits that he often pushed her to train, often asking “‘How are you going to improve?”
+With his daughter, he admits that he often pushed her to train, often asking “How are you going to improve?”

 “I was a dad trying to encourage her to be the best she could be.
-She has mad skills,” he says proudly of Patti, who just finished her junior year of high school and turns 17 next week.
+She has mad skills,” he said proudly of Patti, who just finished her junior year of high school and turns 17 next week.

 She says tennis started off as a bonding experience for her and her father, who attended all of her matches and would often show his emotion while watching her play.
-Patti says she knows her dad only wanted the best for her when he pushed her to train and improve her fitness.
+Patti said she knows her dad only wanted the best for her when he pushed her to train and improve her fitness.

 While Patti has not watched the entire video that her dad and sister made, she has her own advice to parents who have kids competing in sports: “Make sure it’s what the kid wants and not what you want,” she says.

 Cohn has accepted his older daughter’s decision to stop playing and is thankful for lessons learned.
-He says he’s “so far ahead of the game” when it comes to knowing what his younger daughter wants from sports — mainly, to have fun with friends.
+He said he’s “so far ahead of the game” when it comes to knowing what his younger daughter wants from sports — mainly, to have fun with friends.

 “I’m now the one on the sidelines coaching other parents, ‘Don’t yell at them to kick the ball — you are distracting them.’”